GUIDE

 To learn more about L&D nursing careers, take advantage of the resources available through the professional associations related to this field.
 The leading group for L&D nurses is:

-The Association of Women’s Health, Obstetric and Neonatal Nurses (AWHONN) - This organization aims to improve and promote the health of women and newborns and to strengthen the nursing profession through advocacy, research, and education.
+The Association of Women’s Health, Obstetric, and Neonatal Nurses (AWHONN) aims to improve and promote women's and newborns' health and strengthen nursing through advocacy, research, and education.

 You can also check out our article on How to Become an OB Nurse, which is a related nursing specialty!